-In addition to explicit orders submitted by clients, Optiq uses a set of Implied matching models to imply liquidity from one book to another through Strategies.
+In addition to explicit orders submitted by clients, Optiq uses two Implied matching models to imply liquidity from one book to another through Strategies.
 This is achieved by generating Implied prices based on existing explicit orders.
 For each Contract, if applied, this generation of implied prices is governed by one of two models: